Q: Will it harm the animal?

 A: The marking of those animals that have been treated on a reserve will be in a manner agreed by the rhino owner or the reserve management team.
 The research team will be looking into the pros/cons of an obvious mark placed on the animal, post treatment

 Q: Could the isotope, if correctly extracted be used in any other aspect?
-How long is it radiation longevity?

-A:Theoretically it would be possible to extract the radioisotopes, if the people doing the extraction had a fully equipped radiological laboratory with many thousands of dollars’ worth of equipment available to them.
-The quantity of material then extracted would not in fact pose a significant security threat.
-However, the mere possession of illicit radioactive material does then expose that person to additional legal consequences.
-The time that a radioisotope remains detectable is a function of its half-life.
+A: The time that a radioisotope remains detectable is a function of its half-life.
 The half-life is a specific property of radioisotopes, some radioisotopes have a half-life that is a fraction of a second, others days, months, years, some for many millennia.
 By the judicious selection of a radioisotope, we can then decide the length of time between repeat treatments.

 Q: Can the radioactive scanner pick this signal in transporting crates through international borders

-A: This is one of the key reasons for using radioisotopes.
+A: Yes.
+This is one of the key reasons for using radioisotopes.
 There are thousands of radiation detectors installed at many strategic points across the globe.
 At places like harbours, airports, land crossings and elsewhere.
 Border and customs agents are also routinely equipped with handheld monitors, along with many first responders.
 Global distribution of these detectors enhances the ability of law enforcement agents to detect the movement of radioactive rhino horns.

 Q: Will the radiation make an animal and calf deformed?